Don't Miss it!

 - Be faithful in your church attendance and serving practices

 At what age can a child be dedicated?

 While Grace Point does not have a set age requirement for child dedication, it is open to infants and children up to 12 years of age.

 Can a single parent participate in a child dedication service?

 Yes!
 Child dedication signifies the commitment of parents (including single parents) to raise their child to be a follower of Christ.
 We highly encourage single parents to dedicate their child as they commit themselves to raise him or her without the presence or partnership of a spouse.
-The decision to dedicate a child is not dependent upon the beliefs of the ex-spouse; however we encourage single parents to discuss child dedication with their ex-spouse.
+The decision to dedicate a child is not dependent upon the beliefs of the other parent; however, we encourage single parents to discuss child dedication with them when possible.
 Ideally, both parents—even if not married—would still commit to the dedication of their child to God.
 We acknowledge that this is often not possible, and that it takes extra effort for a single parent to raise a child.
 As a church, Grace Point is committed to supporting single parents in providing a Christian foundation for their child’s upbringing.